-Students (individually or in groups of no more than 3) are required to submit 3 panels (minimum 24" by 36" in size) and a 250 word written Design Brief describing the design intent of the entry including a an electronic copy of the panels and Design Brief, in PDF format.
 At least one panel must include the logo of The Ontario Aggregate Resources Corporation (TOARC) as an acknowledgement of their sponsorship of the competition.
 Each panel must be numbered and indicate the total number of drawings submitted (i.e., 1 of 3).
 The panels must also remain anonymous to the judges, see below for instructions on how to provide contact information.

-Panels containing information identifying the academic institution and/or entrant(s) will be disqualified from the competition.
+Please note that panels containing information identifying the academic institution and/or entrant(s) will be disqualified from the competition.